rollout/rox-android-example/README.md

 ## Getting Started

-Please see the detailed instructions in our docs on how to [install Rox in your android project](https://support.rollout.io/docs/android-installation) and [the ROX Android quickstart](https://support.rollout.io/docs/android-quickstart) to get you quickly up and running.
+Please see the detailed instructions in our docs on how to [install Rollout SDK in your android project](https://support.rollout.io/docs/android) and [Rollout getting started](https://support.rollout.io/docs/getting-started-guide) to get you quickly up and running.

 ## Documentation